knbknb/ai-system-roles/README.md

 > "As a web developer and software tester, be critical of the code input I provide and provide me with a list of issues in the code."

 ... but you do this on a terminal.
-Then you can copy and paste this role description and put it into the LLM's web form.
-Alternatively, supply this as an additional command-line argument to the LLM.
+Then you can copy this role description, paste it into the LLM's web form, review and extend the prompt.
+Alternatively, supply your selection as an additional command-line argument to the LLM, or use it in API-calling code.

 Processing/Usage is further illustrated in [USAGE.md](./USAGE.md) below, and in the shell script `find-role`.

 ## Usage

-How I use it in my workflow: See [USAGE.md](USAGE.md#my-personal-usage), [EXAMPLE.md](./EXAMPLE.md), and my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search).
+How I use it in my workflow: See [USAGE.md](USAGE.md#my-personal-usage) for an illustrated description, [EXAMPLE.md](./EXAMPLE.md) for simple examples, and my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search) for a convoluted example.

-[FOR-AND-AGAINST-PROMPTING.md](./FOR-AND-AGAINST-PROMPTING.md)  describes why such roles are becoming less important these days, actually.
+[FOR-AND-AGAINST-PROMPTING.md](./FOR-AND-AGAINST-PROMPTING.md) are my notes about prompting.
+They mention why role-prompting is becoming _less_ important these days, actually.

 ## License